 LSA Readiness Exam

 When senior system architects are confident that they can configure a Pega solution to successfully meet most business requirements, they can take the LSA Readiness exam.
-The LSA Readiness Exam tests knowledge learned in the listed Prerequisites, SSA Advanced Topics, Pega Help, PDN, and from project implementation real-life experience.
+The LSA Readiness Exam tests knowledge learned in the listed Prerequisites, SSA Advanced Topics, Pega Help, Pega Community, and from project implementation real-life experience.

 The LSA Readiness exam is a two hour standard exam that is delivered at Pearson VUE testing centers.
 A passing score validates that system architects are ready to move to the next level of Pega mastery – design and architecture.